faljabi-org/kib-exercise2-solution/README.md

 ## Prerequisites

 This project requires NodeJS and NPM.
 It was developed on NodeJS v18.6.0.
-[Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.

 1. Install project dependencies: